Namespace for all query-formatting functions, available from pgp.as, before and after initializing the library.

 (static) json(data, rawopt) → {string}

-When formatting a query, a variable makes use of this method via modifier :json
+When formatting a query, a variable makes use of this method via modifier :json.
+See method format.

 Parameters: